seijasdz/TaskManagerShowcase/README.md

 ## Authentication

-Authentication is implemented using a simple middleware approach for clarity.
+Authentication is implemented using JWT (JSON Web Tokens) for secure user sessions.
-JWT-based authentication can be easily added if required.

 ## Database Design